crcn/tandem-old/packages/tandem-app/README.md

   - [ ] color picker
   - [ ] slider

+- [ ] transpile to web components (need for state changes, and to reflect in UI)
 - [ ] features supporting component development
   - [ ] javascript execution
   - [ ] canvas support